An old man tries to settle a score

 He left his father's yard and walked back into the night's bosom.
 He could not explain the sensation he was experiencing.
 It was as if all the lies his father ever told him had grown wings, and were buzzing around his head.
 Twig had to fight off the overpowering urge to physically swat them away.

 Old man Miah David stooped alongside the boiling mixture in the pot.
-He stirred the concoction mindlessly as his mind drifted back to thoughts of his Eleanor.
+He stirred the concoction with a mindless rhythm as his thoughts drifted like a moth to light of his heart, Eleanor.
 How he still missed her over these decades.
 This new morning would make it fifteen years exactly since her death.
 Fifteen years of solitude and loneliness without the grace of his beautiful young wife.
 Although there was opportunity, Miah had no desire for any other woman in his life after her.
 They had only been married for two years before her death, but he had known her and her sister Linda since they arrived from Guyana when she was just eighteen years old.
-He was already a mature man in his mid-forties when he first encountered them, and he could still see them both, in their school uniforms and broad-brimmed Panama hats, getting off the bus.
+He was already a mature man in his mid-forties when he first encountered them.
+He could still see them both, in their school uniforms and broad-brimmed Panama hats, jumping from the open bus.
 They had been sent to stay with relatives until their parents could afford to take them back, but he prayed silently that their fortunes would not turn around before he built up enough courage to court Eleanor.
 He replayed happier scenes over and over from his memory banks, but the pain of her absence always won.

 "Who is out there?" feigned Miah.